 If you’re an advertiser, programmatic DOOH advertising allows you to deliver highly targeted ads to your audience at the perfect moments as they move throughout their day.

-Think about the typical movement pattern of an average consumer: in the morning they wake up, get in their car, maybe stop at a gas station and drive to work.
-Then after work, they drive home, go to the gym, and pick up some groceries.
+Think about the typical movement pattern of an average consumer: they get up, get in their car, maybe stop at a gas station and drive to work.
+Then, after work, they drive home, go to the gym and pick up some groceries.
 Using programmatic DOOH advertising, you can leverage screens at each of these locations to reach this consumer at every stage of their daily journey.

 Also, because OOH in general is a one-to-many medium, DOOH ads are not susceptible to ad fraud or ad blockers and are generally not seen as “creepy” as online or mobile ads (think about the last time you mentioned a product to a friend only to see an ad for that product pop up in your Instagram feed).